michaeluno/custom-translation-files/readme.txt

 - mo file (the translation file with a text domain prefix)
 - text domain (usually the plugin/theme slug)

-Set these in the setting page and the plugin will takes care of the rest.
+Set these in the setting page and the plugin will take care of the rest.

 It's simple and lightweight.